MeSugar/MeSugar/README.md

+# 👋 Hi, I’m Eugene!
-- 👋 Hi, I’m Eugene.
-Currently I'm a School 21 (Ecole 42) student
+- Currently a School 21 (Ecole 42) student
-- I'm a former digital-marketing specialist with data-driven aproach moving to Data Science
+- A data-driven digital-marketing specialist moving to Data Science
-- Looking forward for DS/ML internships
+- **Looking for a DS/ML internship**